Brighton Marathon Finish Line on a glorious day with bright blue sky

 Can my family and friends track me at the event?

-Family and friends can track you at the Brighton Marathon via the official app, which will be available to download around 10 days before Event Day.
+Family and friends can track you at the Brighton Marathon via the Official App, which will be available to download in the week leading up to Event Day.

 What road closures are in place for the Brighton Marathon?